-Radius is a science-driven fully integrated biopharmaceutical company that is committed to developing and commercializing innovative therapeutics in the areas of osteoporosis, oncology and endocrine diseases.
+Radius is a science-driven fully integrated biopharmaceutical company that is committed to developing and commercializing innovative endocrine therapeutics in the areas of osteoporosis and oncology.

-Radius’ lead product, TYMLOS (abaloparatide) Injection was approved by the U.S. Food and Drug Administration for the treatment of postmenopausal women with osteoporosis at high risk for fracture.
-Radius’ Marketing Authorisation Application (MAA) for abaloparatide-SC for the treatment of postmenopausal women with osteoporosis is under regulatory review in Europe.
-The Radius clinical pipeline includes an investigational abaloparatide transdermal patch for potential use in the treatment of women with postmenopausal osteoporosis, the investigational drug product candidate, elacestrant (RAD1901), for potential use in estrogen receptor positive (ER+) breast cancer, and the investigational drug, RAD140, for potential use in the treatment of hormone receptor positive breast cancer.
+Radius’ lead product, TYMLOS® (abaloparatide) injection, was approved by the U.S. Food and Drug Administration for the treatment of postmenopausal women with osteoporosis at high risk for fracture.
+The Radius clinical pipeline includes investigational abaloparatide injection for potential use in the treatment of men with osteoporosis; an investigational abaloparatide patch for potential use in the treatment of postmenopausal women with osteoporosis; the investigational drug, elacestrant (RAD1901), for potential use in the treatment of hormone-receptor positive breast cancer; and the investigational drug, RAD140, for potential use in the treatment of hormone-receptor positive breast cancer.

 About TYMLOS (abaloparatide) injection

-TYMLOS (abaloparatide) Injection was approved by the U.S. Food and Drug Administration for the treatment of postmenopausal women with osteoporosis at high risk for fracture defined as history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.
-Radius’ Marketing Authorisation Application (MAA) for abaloparatide-SC for the treatment of patients with postmenopausal osteoporosis was validated and is currently undergoing regulatory review by the European Medicines Agency (EMA).
+TYMLOS (abaloparatide) injection was approved by the U.S. Food and Drug Administration for the treatment of postmenopausal women with osteoporosis at high risk for fracture defined as history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.

-Radius also is developing an abaloparatide-transdermal patch (abaloparatide-TD) based on 3M’s patented Microstructured Transdermal System technology for potential use as a treatment for patients with postmenopausal osteoporosis.
+In 2018 Radius initiated a phase 3 study of abaloparatide injection for the treatment of osteoporosis in men.
+Radius also is developing an abaloparatide patch based on 3M’s patented technology for potential use as a treatment for postmenopausal women with osteoporosis.

 About Elacestrant (RAD1901)

-Elacestrant is a selective estrogen receptor degrader (SERD), which is being evaluated for potential use as an oral non-steroidal treatment for estrogen receptor positive breast cancer, the most common form of the disease.
+Elacestrant is a selective estrogen receptor degrader (SERD), which is being evaluated for potential use as a once daily oral treatment for hormone-receptor positive breast cancer.
+Elacestrant is currently being investigated in women with advanced estrogen receptor positive, HER2 negative, breast cancer, the most common form of the disease.
 Studies completed to date indicate that the compound has the potential for use as a single agent or in combination with other therapies for the treatment of breast cancer.

 Additional information on the clinical trial program of elacestrant is available on www.clinicaltrials.gov.